Brillouin zone folding method for quasiperiodic superconductivity in multilayer systems: application to electronic structure and optical responses: Formalism

+Here, $k$-summation is taken over the BZ of the layer $l$ $(\mathrm{BZ}_l)$ and $N_l$ is a number of sites on the layer $l$.
+Throughout this paper, we assume that $N_l$ is sufficiently large as we can approximate it to be infinite.
+The lattice vector $\boldsymbol{r}_l$ can be expressed as

-where $\boldsymbol{a}_{l,\alpha}$ is the $\alpha$th primitive vector of layer $l$, and $n_{l,\alpha}$ is the integer coefficient.
-Inserting this expansion to Eq.~(\ref{eq : def interlayer coupling real}), the interlayer coupling in the momentum space is expanded by the real space coupling as
+where $D$ is the dimension of the layers and $\boldsymbol{a}_{l,\alpha}$ is the $\alpha$th primitive vector of layer $l$, and $n_{l,\alpha}$ is the integer coefficient. $\boldsymbol{\tau}_l$ expresses the relative position of layer $l$.
+Inserting this expansion to Eq.~(\ref{eq : def interlayer coupling real}), the interlayer coupling in the momentum space representation is expressed by the real space coupling as

-Assuming that the system is incommensurate (or moir\'e superlattice is large enough to be regarded as an incommensurate structure), we define the inverse Fourier transformation of $V_{\sigma,\sigma^\prime}$ as
+Assuming that the system is incommensurate (or moir\'e superlattice is large enough to be regarded as an incommensurate structure), we define the inverse Fourier transformation of $V_{\sigma\sigma^\prime}$ as